WarStalkeR/FFU-BR/README.md

 Arrays and sub-arrays can be of two types.
 Data arrays and simple arrays.
 Data array contain in each entry `"name=value"` and simple arrays arrays don't contain `=` symbol, but just string as whole, i.e. `"BodyEVA05"`.

-There are 3 command to perform such modifications:
+There are 4 commands to perform such modifications:
 `--MOD--` modifies existing entry based on 'name' (for data arrays only), without losing existing data.
 `--DEL--` removes existing entry based on 'name' (for data arrays) or on whole string (for simple arrays).
 `--ADD--` just adds the entry to the existing data as is, doesn't care about array type.
+`--INS--` inserts the entry at designated index, shifting whatever was at this index forward.

 **Note**: make sure that precisely modified arrays start from any command.
 Otherwise, they will be copied as is and you're pretty much asking for a trouble.
 Same applies to sub-arrays, except first goes number of modifier row